EddieFerb/streamlit-evasao-inep/README.md

 	•	Streamlit for the interactive interface
 	•	Modeling and visualization libraries: pandas, numpy, scikit-learn, seaborn, matplotlib
 	•	tensorflow/keras (optional) for neural networks
-	•	See the requisitos.txt file for the complete list.
-Install dependencies with: python3 -m venv .venv source .venv/bin/activate pip install -r requisitos.txt
+	•	See the requirements.txt file for the complete list.
+Install dependencies with: python3 -m venv .venv source .venv/bin/activate pip install -r requirements.txt

 ⸻